Common heating mistakes to avoid this winter

-As summer comes to an end and the autumn season begins, now is a good time to sort out your home heating - but what’s a good heating system if you’re heating your home the right way?
+As Winter is now in full swing, it's a good time to sort out your home heating - but what’s a good heating system if you’re heating your home the right way?
 Knowing the right ways to keep your home means less wasted energy, and therefore less money spent on your power bill.
 A lot of heating mistakes that homeowners make are easily avoidable - so we’ve compiled a list of the most common mistakes and what you can do to avoid them.

 Neglecting your heating system during summer